CPC31020 CERTIFICATE III IN SOLID PLASTERING

 - Have demonstrated knowledge, skills and experience in the construction industry.

-As per the Department of Home Affairs, international students who are seeking to apply for student visa must comply with one of the following English Language requirements to be enrolled in this course.
-For further details, please visit the Department of Home Affairs Website at https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500#Eligibility
+As per the Department of Home Affairs, international students applying for a student visa to undertake this course must meet one of the following English language requirements.
+For further details, please visit the Department of Home Affairs website at: https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500#Eligibility

-Where an applicant is unable to provide proof of one of the above listed English Language Tests, ATCWA requires them to provide one of the following evidence of the English Language to be considered for issuing a confirmation of Enrolment.
+- Where a student is unable to provide proof of one of the above English language tests, ATCWA requires one of the following pieces of evidence of English language proficiency before a Confirmation of Enrolment can be issued:

-- Evidence that English is the medium of instruction at the student’s school and has been for the last two (2) years, and the student demonstrates a satisfactory grade in the English language; OR
+- Evidence that English has been the medium of instruction at the student’s school for the last two (2) years, with a satisfactory grade in English; OR

-- Evidence that the student is currently studying in Australia, and have studied for a period of 6 months or more at AQF Certificate IV level or above OR
+- Evidence that the student is currently studying in Australia and has studied for 6 months or more at the AQF Certificate IV level or above.

 Training & Assessment Strategy: